-Third party processors like PayPal also provide access to useful year-end reporting for your selling activity.
+Third-party processors like PayPal also provide access to useful year-end reporting for your selling activity.

 Mileage: Keeping track of mileage used for business purposes can result in a significant tax deduction.
-You can either write down each trip in a traditional mileage log, or by using a smartphone app which can track your trips automatically.
+You can either write down each trip in a traditional mileage log or by using a smartphone app that can track your trips automatically.
 If you did not record your mileage for 2020, Tew recommends that make your best effort to recreate a log for the year, because the deduction can work in your favor.